 may in itself have its knock on effects on colony success, for example fewer suitable flowers upon which to forage, smaller colonies, fewer queens and less time for queens to build up reserves and find a suitable place to overwinter.

 There are some initiatives in various countries and communities to create habitat for bees, and there are things you can do.

-Is it realistic to believe the notion that insectides kill ‘nasty insects’ whilst conveniently leaving alone the ‘nice’ bees, butterflies, hoverflies, lacewings and ladybugs?
+Is it realistic to believe the notion that insecticides kill ‘nasty insects’ whilst conveniently leaving alone the ‘nice’ bees, butterflies, hoverflies, lacewings and ladybugs?

-A quick look at the patents of pesticides can be a real eye-opener – here is an example.
+A quick look at the patents of pesticides and marketing literature can be a real eye-opener.
+See 'How do neonicotinoids work' as an example.

 Although bee decline is a worrying issue, nevertheless, there is much we can do - many simple actions we ourselves can take.

 As some-one who has campaigned and experimented with different ways to help bees, I have been encouraged to see more species of bees in my garden this year than in previous years, including 2 uncommon species of bumble bee.